devopsdays/devopsdays-web/content/events/2023-seattle/sponsor-info.md

 ### Venue Location

-<a href="https://seattleconventioncenter.com/venues/summit-addition">Seattle Convention Center | Summit Building</a><br>
+<a href="https://seattleconventioncenter.com/venues/arch-conference-center">Arch at 800 Pike </a><br>
-900 Pine Street<br>
+800 Pike Street<br>
 Seattle, WA 98101<br>
 <a href="https://seattleconventioncenter.com/parking-garage-information">Directions and Parking</a>

 ### Dates and Times

-This year’s event is on August 1st and 2nd, 2023.
+This year’s event is on August 1st and 2nd, 2022.
 A detailed program can be found at <http://www.devopsdays.org/events/2023-seattle/program/>.
 Please note the speaker schedule is subject to change.

 * Booth set up - 1:00PM till 7:00PM July 31st
 * Registration opens - 8:00AM August 1st (Sponsors can come in starting 7a on 1st and 2nd)